Felicia1993/deep-learning/README.md

 mini-ImageNet(https://drive.google.com/drive/folders/17a09kkqVivZQFggCw9I_YboJ23tcexNM)
 EuroSAT dataset (https://github.com/phelber/EuroSAT)

-### Evorinment
+### Environment
 python=3.9.18, torch=2.1.1, torchvision=0.16.1

-### steps
+### Steps
 i.
-Download and read the miniImageNet (Because the dataset miniImageNet usually is used in the few-shot learning task.
-Hence, the train, val, and test data are from different categories.
-For easier, you can only focus on the train.tar, and split the data in train.tar as train, val, and test dataset, which means you can ignore both val.tar and test.tar.) & EuroSAT(RGB) datasets.
+Download and read the miniImageNet (For simplicity, I only focus on the train.tar, and split the data in train.tar as train, val, and test dataset) & EuroSAT(RGB) datasets.

 ii.
 Pretrain ResNet18 model on the training set of miniImageNet, evaluate & test it on the validation & test set.